WsCandy/zRS4/README.md

-zRS - v4.1.8
+zRS - v4.1.9
 =====

 zRS is a responsive javascript slider that can be implemented onto your web pages.
 It is backwards compatable to IE9.

-Version `4.1.8` Updates the package to provide the correct files when installing via `npm` or `yarn`
+Version `4.1.9` Fixes an issue with the "main" property in the `package.json`

 Initialisation
 ---